Bio & Work

 His first book, the literary gang-thriller Cicada, Ladybug (Thought Catalog Books), was a Top 20 Amazon Best Seller in Hispanic-American fiction, and his magical-realist sitcom pilot Fare Well was a finalist for the Sundance Cultural Impact Residency.
 A Top Ten Debut by Latino Stories, his chapbook Blue Moon Looming (CutBank Books) was praised by National Book Award nominee José Olivarez as ‘poetry for the unruly, and yes, the brilliant among us.’

-His work appears in Best American Poetry, Missouri Review, Narrative, Electric Literature’s The Commuter, Gulf Coast, Salamander, Indiana Review, Grist, Five Points, and Massachusetts Review, among others.
+His work appears in Best American Poetry, Missouri Review, Narrative, Electric Literature’s The Commuter, Gulf Coast, Massachusetts Review, Five Points, Salamander, Indiana Review, and Post Road.
 He’s been a finalist for awards from Iowa Review, Pinch, and Ninth Letter, the recipient of swamp pink’s Indigenous Writers Prize and Frontier Poetry’s Global Poetry Prize, and a fellow for Tin House and the Alabama State Council on the Arts.

 But mostly, he loves to smoke on the stoop with his lady: graphic novelist and writer, Kalie Boyne.